 7. The Poverty Is Stark

 India is a land of the destitute.
 It is heartbreaking to see the depth of suffering and the unendingness of it, too.
 You feel helpless in the midst of homeless lepers and street people with blank eyes and desperate trinket sellers eager for your business.
 Among the sadness live some people who cross the line of decency and visitors need to be aware and alert.
-In Amritsar, along its pristine new boulevard, a pair of women hustled behind me for a half-mile, grabbing my arm and simultaneously trying to pull it free of my body and stuff it with some gewgaw that would command payment had I taken it.
+In Amritsar, along its pristine new boulevard, a pair of women hustled behind me for a half-mile, grabbing my arm and simultaneously trying to pull it free of my body and stuff into my hand some gewgaw that would command payment had I taken it.
 In Bangalore, while our bus was stopped for an extended period, a group of men spotted my Caucasian wife and exposed themselves while leering with depraved eyes.
 In general, there is a level of misogyny among too many men in India that is disturbing and dangerous, and a reason I have written previously that the culture of India — with its goddesses and Kama Sutra charms and Bollywood myths — is the most over-romanticized country in the world.
 It is a place with harsh undertones and you should arrive with open eyes.

 8. The Architecture of Mysore